codelabspro/engine-guides/Carousel/index.md

 ---

 <span class="intro-graf">
-In this lesson, you'll learn how to build a mobile-friendly carousel application using the Famous platform.
+In this lesson, you'll learn how to build a responsive carousel application using the Famous platform.
 Carousels can be a great way to feature collections of visual content, such as product listings.
 </span>

 We'll walk you through creating a sensible structure for your app, styling your elements, capturing user input, and harnessing the Famous physics engine to create lively animations.